fudgepop01/aiscriptpad-editor/README.md

 another file, you can also use `targetXDistance` and `targetYDistance` (and the others, but those `targetXDistance` and `targetYDistance` are the important ones)

+### Helper "Functions"

+there are a few things you can surround certain kinds of values with to convert them to a numeric or argument equivalent:

+- `color(0x[hex value here])`
+  - converts a hex value to a series of four values 0 through 255 representing red, green, blue, and alpha
+- `str("[string here]")`
+  - converts a string to a series of 5 numbers representing the text.
+Every 3 characters is 1 value.
+- `strv("[string here]")`
+  - converts a string of 3 characters **OR LESS** to a single number representing that text
+- `hex(0x[hex value here])`
+  - converts a hex number to a standard number.
+This is necessary if you want to use a hex value representation of a number in your source code.